mal-lang/icsLang/README.md

 ### Building with the reference backend and running the unit tests

-To compile exampleLang with the reference backend of the MAL compiler and then run the unit tests, execute the following command from the `exampleLang` directory:
+To compile icsLang with the reference backend of the MAL compiler and then run the unit tests, execute the following command from the `icsLang` directory:

 ```
 mvn test